OpenIrelandNetwork/NOSIS/README.md

 - Frank Kilcommins, Jentic
 - Ana Jiminez, Linux Foundation

-*An overview of where open source AI is headed globally and what that means for organizations building or deploying AI solutions.*
+*An overview of where open source AI is headed globally and what that means for organisations building or deploying AI solutions.*

 ---

-[PDF – Summit Stage (Mid-Morning) – placeholder]
-[Video – Summit Stage (Mid-Morning) – placeholder]
 [Video – Summit Stage (Mid-Morning) – placeholder]

 ---